cs6110/2018sp-web/src/syllabus.md

 [schedule]: {{ relative "/schedule.html" }}

-We will **drop one score** to calculate your final grade: that is, your lowest-scoring problem set won't count, even if that score is zero.

 You'll turn in assignments via [CMS][].
 We strongly encourage you to use TeX, but you can also write up answers by hand.
 If you do, scan your work and upload it as a PDF.
 It's your responsibility to make sure scans are 100% legible---we won't regrade work that was too hard to read.